opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 It will not be possible to proceed otherwise.

-### Creating the Merchant Account Group
+### Creating Payment Integration
-Create a new Account Group in the OPF Workbench and set the Merchant ID.
+Create a new integration in the OPF workbench and set the Merchant ID.
+For reference, see [Creating Payment Integration](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).

 You can use the Account Nickname value as the Merchant ID from the [Account menu](https://demo.airwallex.com/app/account/details)